Working in Europe as an Expat

 Thinking about making a move to Europe?
 For many expats, the idea of living in Europe is a lifelong dream.
-But if you intend to work while you’re there, you’ve got to know what to expect.
-You can’t just move there and expect to find the job of your dreams.
+But if you intend to work while you are there, you have got to know what to expect.
+You cannot just move there and expect to find the job of your dreams.

 The job market in Europe is quite competitive.
-If you don’t have any prospects or marketable skills, it will be tough to find a job.
-But if you’re smart, skilled, educated, and hardworking, you can do it.
+If you do not have any prospects or marketable skills, it will be tough to find a job.
+But if you are smart, skilled, educated, and hardworking, you can do it.

 Working in Europe can be exciting and provide a variety of new opportunities you never thought were possible.
-But you’ve got to know what you’re getting into before you go.
+But you have got to know what you are getting into before you go.

 Keep reading for our list of the 5 best careers for international citizens living in Europe.

 Did you know that there are 24 “official languages” in the European Union?
 That may sound like a lot, but it does not end there.
 There are dozens of other languages that are spoken regularly throughout the western and eastern countries of Europe.

 Yet, with all of that diversity, English prevails.
 No, it is not the official language in every part of the world.
 But it is the language you need to know if you want to get a high-paying job in an English-speaking country.

 And that need opens the door for native English speakers to capitalize on something they already know.